 The Physical Climate System

-The Physical Climate System stream covers research across all aspects of the physical climate system, present, past and future, with strong links to climate impacts and mitigation.
-Selecting a key area below will help you find any DTP supervisors associated with that area to enable you to find the right supervisor for your project.
+Researchers across the Physical Climate System stream use cutting edge approaches to study all aspects of the climate system, present, past and future, with strong links to climate modelling, climate impacts and mitigation.
+Use the key words below to help you find DTP supervisors associated with those areas, and to find out more about their current ideas for studentship projects.

 Key areas covered by this stream